serebrov/serebrov.github.io-hugo/content/posts/2023-06-11-format-json-command-line.md

 url: "/html/2023-06-11-format-json-command-line.html"
 ---

-There are several tools that can be used to format the large json file.
+There are several tools that can be used to format a large JSON file.

 Prettier (if you have node.js and npx installed):